xxh/xxh/README.md

 ## Development
 In the [xxh-dev](https://github.com/xxh/xxh-dev) repo there is full [dockerised](https://www.docker.com/) environment for development, testing and contribution.
-The process of testing and development is orchestrated by `xde` tool and as easy as possible.
+The process of testing and development is orchestrated by `xde` tool and is as easy as possible.

-**We have teams.** If you're in team it does not oblige to do something.
-The main goal of teams is to create group of passionate people who could help or support in complex questions.
-Some people could be expert in one shell and newbie in another shell and mutual assistance is the key to xxh evolution.
+**We have teams.** If you're in a team it does not mean you have an obligation to do something.
+The main goal of teams is to create groups of passionate people who could help or support solving complex problems.
+Some people could be an expert in one shell and a newbie in another shell and mutual assistance is the key to xxh evolution.
 [Ask join.](https://github.com/xxh/xxh/issues/50)

 ## Thanks